jmetzger2020/checker_easyAI/README.md

     sudo python -m pip install easyAI

-download the repository
-navigate to the checker_easyAI folder on your computer
+download the repository and navigate to the checker_easyAI folder on your computer

 run the file: